 - Statement of further Particulars is required for other copyrighted works but not for cinematograph films.

 As another example, under the US copyright law, an applicant needs to submit three items:

 - A complete application form which can be sent on online mode.

 Process to obtain copyright for cinematograph films

-- After the applicant submit his application, it is duly checked by the copyright officer to ensure whether all the submitted documents are attached to the application.
+- After the applicant submits his application, it is duly checked by the copyright officer to ensure that all the submitted documents are attached to the application.
 In case of any missing document, the copyright officer sends a letter to the applicant.

-The duration of copyright of cinematograph films under the US copyright law is the life of the author in addition with 70 years or 95 years from the date of publication or 120 years from the date of creation of the work.
-Please kindly note that this duration is for the works created on or after 1st January 1978.
+The duration of copyright of cinematograph films under the US copyright law is the life of the author in addition to 70 years or 95 years from the date of publication or 120 years from the date of creation of the work.
+Please note that this duration is for the works created on or after 1st January 1978.

 Privileges enjoyed by the owners under the copyright act